 A Proven Resource

-Magnum has already proven the viability of this unique resource via its joint venture with Sawtooth Caverns, LLC to develop a natural gas liquids storage facility at the site.
-It is now developing the Magnum Gas Storage Project, which will connect via a new header pipeline to the Kern River Gas Transmission and Questar Pipeline systems, providing access and storage services for Rockies-priced gas supplies to markets in Utah and the Western U.S. This storage capacity will also provide a “natural gas stockpile” for the new gas-fired generation being installed at the Intermountain Power Project (IPP), located immediately adjacent to the Western Energy Hub, and could later be used for green hydrogen storage as that becomes the predominate fuel for IPP’s turbines.
+Magnum is developing the Magnum Gas Storage Project, which will connect via a new header pipeline to the Kern River Gas Transmission and Questar Pipeline systems, providing access and storage services to markets in Utah and the Western U.S. This storage capacity will also provide gas and hydrogen for a variety of customers.